BrickCon

 BrickCon (formerly known as NorthWest BrickCon) is a LEGO convention and exhibition in North America.
-It is held annually for adult fans of LEGO and hobbyists in Seattle, Washington.
-BrickCon runs 2–4 days, generally Thursday through Sunday, and is usually held the first weekend in October.
+It is held annually for adult fans of LEGO and hobbyists in Bellevue, Washington.
+BrickCon runs about four days, generally Thursday through Sunday, and was held the first weekend in October, but has moved to the weekend after Labor Day.
 The event brings together the fan community that has evolved as a result of the Internet and helps them explore and develop their LEGO hobby.
 BrickCon is not affiliated to the LEGO company.
 BrickCon is made up of two parts: the private convention and the public exhibition.

 Private convention

-The private convention's main focus is to provide a venue for adult fans of LEGO come together as a community and to bring and display their own LEGO constructions.
+The private convention's main focus is to provide a venue for adult fans of LEGO to come together as a community and bring and display their own LEGO constructions.
 Activities at the convention include presentations, seminars, round-table discussions, contests, games, door prizes and many experiences unique to a LEGO Fan Convention.
 The full attendee receives a convention packet containing personalized bricks, a name badge, a program of activities, handouts and coupons.